adrianroe/elm-compile-bug/Readme.md

 When you split the above code into NodeJson and NodeTypes (to save any copy and paste, you can get it here https://github.com/adrianroe/elm-compile-bug) things get much more brittle.

-The code as in git repo also works.
+The code as in the git repo also works.
 Run elm-reactor and double click on Main.elm and you've get the expected output.
 However, if you change the order of definition of the decoders in NodeJson to be the other way round as below:

 ```elm
 decodeNode : Decoder Node